Sima Kotecha: Career

-In January 2017, she became the Midlands Correspondent of BBC News appearing regularly on television bulletins.
+In January 2017, Kotecha became the Midlands Correspondent of BBC News appearing regularly on television bulletins.
 She also presents the BBC One news bulletin at 8pm and has presented Radio 5 Live's Up All Night, 5 Live Breakfast and Drivetime and Newsday on the BBC World Service.

 Kotecha has reported from Helmand Province in the conflict in Afghanistan while embedded with US Marines in Garmsiron for two weeks in December 2009.
-She also covered the 2010 Haiti earthquake and the Syrian refugee crisis.
+She covered the 2010 Haiti earthquake and the Syrian refugee crisis.
 She also covered the 2008 US presidential election, and the Oscars on multiple occasions.

-On location with her production team in Leicester in 2020, the crew and Kotecha were harassed while reporting live on the official COVID-19 guidelines.
-Russell Rawlingson, who suffers from Bipolar Disorder was arrested and charged, he duly attended his sentencing hearing at Leicester Crown Court on 28 May 2021, where he had pleaded guilty to threatening behaviour - he denied any racial element, his plea was accepted by Judge William Harbage QC and the Crown Prosecution Service, prosecutor.
-Kotecha was reported as saying she did not wish the case to go to trial.
-Philip Plant from the CPS, consulted with Kotecha prior to the court hearing.
-On the direction of the sentencing Judge, Rawlingson was detained under S.37 of the Mental Health Act, imposing a "Hospital Order" with the prospect of future release, at his doctors discretion, upon successful completion of his prescribed treatment.
+While reporting live on COVID-19 restrictions in Leicester in 2020, Kotecha and her camera crew were harassed by a member of the public, Russell Rawlingson.
+Rawlingson was arrested and charged with racially-aggravated harassment.
+At Leicester Crown Court on 28 May 2021, he pleaded guilty to threatening behaviour but denied any racial element.
+His plea was accepted by Judge William Harbage QC and the Crown Prosecution Service.
+Kotecha was reported as saying she did not wish the racially-aggravated charge to go to trial.
+Rawlingson was ordered to be treated in hospital under the Mental Health Act 1983.

+On 27 January 2022 Kotecha tweeted a photo of an email from Josie Stewart, a civil servant at the Foreign, Commonwealth and Development Office, which inadvertently included Stewart's name.
+Kotecha's exposure of her source resulted in Stewart losing her job with the FCDO.

 Kotecha regularly reports for BBC Newsnight out on location and occasionally presents the current affairs programme from the studio, if the main regular presenters are unavailable.
-She was in the Newsnight chair for the first broadcast of 2023, on 4 January.